Averno (universe)

-Averno was a transmedia franchise, described by the New York Times as "a 'Marvel Universe' for musicals".
-The franchise included multiple musicals, a podcast, a short film, an alternate reality game, and more, all taking place in and around the fictional small town of Averno, Virginia.
-The Averno universe was created in 2019 by now-22-year-old Morgan Smith and became fully established in 2020.
-The planning/development/concept art team has since grown to more than 60 members all around the world.
+Averno was a transmedia franchise and cult, run by Morgan Smith from 2019 to 2021.
+The franchise spanned across multiple mediums, and was focused primarily on the fictional small town of Averno, Virginia.
+The Averno universe was created in 2019 by then-20-year-old Morgan Smith, and became fully established in 2020.
+The planning/development/concept art team grew to more than 60 members all around the world by the end of its run.

-The Averno universe encouraged fan content, although only concepts approved by the creator, Morgan Smith, are considered canon.
-Sushi Soucy, a member of the concept team and composer of the musical Over and Out, described the universe as "witchy and magical."
+The Averno universe encouraged fan content, although only concepts approved by the creator, Morgan Smith, were considered "canon".
+Maxwell "Sushi" Soucy, a former member of the concept team and composer of the musical Over and Out, described the universe as "witchy and magical."

 Averno had a three-album partnership with the record label Broadway Records for the musicals Willow (released September 25, 2020), Over and Out (released January 15, 2021), and Bittersummer (released June 4, 2021).

-Averno musicals
+Averno maintained a substantial online fandom, primarily consisting of teenagers searching for online connection during the COVID-19 pandemic.
+Fans congregated on Averno Discord servers, a hub for the alleged cult-like atmosphere.

+On August 11, 2021, a document was released detailing allegations of professional misconduct, manipulation, and cultish behavior by Morgan Smith from several members of the creative team.
+Following these statements, Averno's social media presence almost entirely ceased, and has since largely been wiped.